vict0rsch/deep_learning/useful_resources.md

 ----

 1. **<http://www.r2d3.us/>** A **beginner's** introduction to **machine learning** (with decision trees), how it works and what is at stake.
 The website is amazingly beautiful and didactical.
 If you're ehre, on *this* page, you probably won't need to read through that.
 But still, it's too good to miss.
 And worth sharing with everyone.
 [Translations available in French, Russian and Chinese]

+2. **<https://blog.monkeylearn.com/a-gentle-guide-to-machine-learning/>** Here is another blog post to understand the first principles of machine learning.
+It nicely starts with real-world problems Machine Learning helps address, and ends with how to test your model, introduciont overfitting, precision and recall.

 2. **<https://www.coursera.org/learn/machine-learning>** Here is [Andrew Ng](http://www.andrewng.org/)'s most famous MOOC on Coursera.
 Again, this is a "*start-from-scratch*" ressource, it needs little maths and is easy going with coding.
 The point here is to teach about **machine learnin**g in general, amongst which stand neural networks.
 It uses [Octave](https://www.gnu.org/software/octave/) (free version of Matlab) which is a downside for me *vs* Python but this is not important if you're just starting and if you're not you can always do it in Python anyway.
+Also, it starts quite slowly especially regarding maths.
+Hold on to the course untill it gets a little harder and more interesting.

 3. **<https://www.quora.com/topic/Machine-Learning>** You could spend years exploring Quora so jump into it!
 You'll find interesting, funny and/or weird questions and fascinating, detailed and/or concise answers.
 It is a great resource to both widen and deepen your interests.
 It's up to you.